By Free Fusion Repair Team

 Replacement Can Be Better When the Phone No Longer Fits the Job

 Some business users need more than basic calls and emails.
-A manager, driver, technician, warehouse worker or sales team member may rely on apps, camera quality, storage, basic calls and emails.
-A manager, driver, technician, warehouse worker or sales team member speed, battery life and secure access throughout the day.
+A manager, driver, technician, warehouse worker or sales team member may rely on camera quality, storage capacity, app speed, battery life, secure access and reliable performance throughout the working day.

-How Businesses Should Decide: Repair, Replace or Assess First
+How Businesses Should Decide: Assess First, Then Repair or Replace

 This is especially important when several phones are involved.
 One device may only need a screen repair, another may need a battery replacement, and another may no longer be worth saving because of age, liquid damage or multiple faults.
 Treating every device the same way can lead to unnecessary spending.